ITfoxtec/FoxIDs/docs/up-party-howto-oidc-identityserver.md

 It is now possible to read the `Redirect URL` and `Post logout redirect URL`.

-Then go to the IdentityServer configuration and create the client.
+2) Then go to the IdentityServer configuration and create the client

-*The following is from the `IdentityServerOidcOpSample` [sample configuration]( https://github.com/ITfoxtec/FoxIDs.Samples/blob/master/src/IdentityServerOidcOpSample/Config.cs).*

     yield return new Client
     {